castroom/castroom/README.md

 #### Master
 - coordinates all the `crawler` jobs
 - maintains a local cache (using LevelDB) to prevent the same URL from being crawled multiple times
-- receives data from the `crawler` nodes and pushes both the queue
+- receives data from the `crawler` nodes and pushes to the queue
 - the `crawler` nodes send all data to this node after crawling a website
 - send the data to ElasticSearch on completion
 - managed by Google Kubernetes Engine